-Our Partnership is establishing a new Board to strengthen joint working arrangements between all organisations involved and most importantly to further improve health and care for the 2.6 million people living across the area.
+Our Partnership is bringing the local NHS, councils and communities closer together by establishing a new Partnership Board to strengthen joint working arrangements between all organisations involved, and most importantly to further improve health and care for the 2.7 million people living across the area.

 The importance of joining up care for people at a local level in the six local areas of Bradford District and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield is at the heart of local and West Yorkshire and Harrogate plans.
 All decisions on services are made as locally and as close to people as possible.
 To achieve this local health and care system requires democratic accountability and the eight councils involved in the Partnership (Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, North Yorkshire and Wakefield) are equal partners around the top table.

-The Board will be an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives, and lay members into the decision making process.
+The Board is an important group for the West Yorkshire and Harrogate Health and Care Partnership, bringing in elected members, non-executives, and lay members into the decision making process.

-There will be no change in the legal powers or duties of all organisations involved that are represented on the Board - put simply, it will overseas a closer way of working towards shared goals; for example preventing ill health, breaking down barriers between physical and mental health, cancer, urgent care and tackling health inequalities which exist across the area.
+There is no change in the legal powers or duties of all organisations involved that are represented on the Board - put simply, it will oversee a closer way of working towards shared goals; for example preventing ill health, breaking down barriers between physical and mental health, cancer, urgent care and tackling health inequalities which exist across the area.

-The creation of the Partnership Board is consistent with the development of our Memorandum of Understanding (MoU).
-The draft MoU is published on our website here with confirmation of full formal sign off by all partnership boards by the end of November 2018.
+The creation of the Partnership Board is consistent with the development of our Memorandum of Understanding.

-You can read the Partnership’s Board draft terms of reference here.
+You can read the Partnership Board's draft terms of reference here.
 These will be reviewed by the Board when it meets.